timchunght/support/identity-services-samples/java/README.md

 The code in this folder provides an example for creating a Layer Identity Token using an HttpServlet.

-The example endpoint, `identity-token`, that requires the following parameters:
+The example endpoint, `identity-token`, requires the following parameters:
 * `user_id`: The user ID of the user you want to authenticate.
 * `nonce`: The nonce you receive from Layer.
 See [docs](https://developer.layer.com/docs/#authentication) for more info.